Kafka Producer

 Writes each record to a partition based on the results of the partition expression.
 Use for semantic partitioning.

-The results of the partition expression are written to a message key header attribute in each record, which Kafka uses to pass records to the correct partitions.
+The results of the partition expression are written to a header attribute in each record and passed to Kafka as Kafka message keys.
+Kafka uses the Kafka message keys to write records to the correct partitions.

-You can specify the message key attribute to use.
-If you specify an existing message key attribute, those values are overwritten.
-If you do not specify a message key attribute, the destination creates one named kafkaMessageKey.
+You can specify the record header attribute to use.
+If you do not specify an attribute, the destination uses an attribute named kafkaMessageKey.

-When you configure the partition expression, define the expression to evaluate to the partition where you want each record written.
+When you configure the partition expression, define an expression that evaluates to the partition where you want each record written.
 The expression must return a numeric value.

 For example, the following expression writes records to two partitions based on the value in the Age field: